rbuj/review-translations/README.md

 * sugar.sh : downloads and tests the translations of [Sugar Labs on Fedora](https://spins.fedoraproject.org/soas/)
 * XFCE.sh : downloads and tests the translations of [xfce](http://www.xfce.org/)
 * yumex.sh : downloads and tests the translations of [yumex](http://www.yumex.dk/) and [yumex-dnf](http://www.yumex.dk/)
-* zif.sh : downloads and tests the translations of [ZIF](https://people.freedesktop.org/~hughsient/zif/).
-It's now a dead project.

 Installation on Fedora
 ----------------------